backEndLaVioleta/DanRobProject/README.md

   </li>
 </ul>

 In this stage of the DB, we'll just shhow the recipes and preparation to the menu.

+Search engine. ___Need of discussion about the queries.
+Search for info with [*Algolia*](https://www.algolia.com)___
-In thge large run, we'll love to make it linked and related

-to stock and cost price
+In thge large run, we'll love to make it linked and related to stock and cost price

 #### MENU